 This post was originally published on August 5, 2021.
 It has been updated a few times.
 The updates that appeared here earlier have been moved to the end of this blog post.
 The original content has been extensively updated.

 The title of this story is paraphrased from several headlines over the last few months.
 There was public outrage over the fact that Recon Africa was allowed to drill in elephant migratory territory in northeastern Namibia.
 Much was also written about the company being suspected of being dishonest about its objectives and basis for investment.
-The Globe and Mail’s Geoffrey York (Twitter @geoffreyyork) wrote no fewer than four articles about the issue (here, here, here and here; all other literature cited is listed at the end of this blogpost).
+The Globe and Mail’s journalist Geoffrey York (@geoffreyyork) wrote no fewer than eight articles about the issue (here, here, here, here, here, here, here, and here; all other literature cited is listed at the end of this blogpost).

 I was intrigued.
 What is actually going on?
 The media focused on supposedly shady investment practices, but not really on the geology.
 So here is a bit of geologic background.
 I only started reading about this case because I was disturbed that yet another Canadian resource company was reported to be behaving unethically in a country in the Global South.
 It seems there isn’t a day that we don’t read about these sorts of issues and that really disturbs me as a Canadian.
 Whereas the reporting focused on ReconAfrica’s shady practices of attracting investments, I decided to try to understand the geology, because that is the basis for investment.